MarcoDSilva/Learning_Cpp/README.md

 [**P1**](https://github.com/MarcoDSilva/Learning_Cpp/blob/master/p1.cpp) - gets 3 names and 3 ages, compare the users and returns the oldest (if there is one between them), and how many users are of adult age.
 (18+)

+[**parking lot**](https://github.com/MarcoDSilva/Learning_Cpp/blob/master/parking_lot_calc.cpp) - Calculates how much the user has to pay depending on how many hours/minutes the car was parked.
+First hour is 2€, second hour 1.5€, hours afterwards are 1€.
+Needs to be fixed.

 [**pythagoras**](https://github.com/MarcoDSilva/Programming-Course-Exercises/blob/master/pythagoras.cpp) - gets 2 legs to calculate the triangle rect side.

-[**compare_ints**](https://github.com/MarcoDSilva/Programming-Course-Exercises/blob/master/compare_ints.cpp) - Asks the user for 3 numbers and checks which one is the bigger.

 [**IMC**](https://github.com/MarcoDSilva/Programming-Course-Exercises/blob/master/IMC.cpp) - IMC calculator and verifies if user is around expected values.